nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 This will create a better understanding of these processes, which will help you on automating them for your organization.

 It is not mandatory to have an own Connector installed.
-The individual steps link to pages, which include small interactive pieces of the Connector's API documentation that, when executed, fire requests on a Connector we provided for testing purposes.
+The individual steps link to pages, which include small interactive pieces of the Connector's API documentation that, when executed, fire requests on a Connector we provide for testing purposes.
-If you would like to use it, start by [checking the health of the Connector]<span style="color:red">(TODO: insert link)</span>.
 However, you are welcome to use your own Connector, either with a REST client (e.g. Insomnia or Postman) or by using the RapiDoc documentation (/docs/rapidoc) hosted on your Connector.

-[//]: # "{link _docs_operate/check-health-of-connector.md}"
+[//]: # "<span style="color:red">(TODO: insert between "The individual steps..." and "However", embed link)</span> If you would like to use it, start by [checking the health of the Connector]({link \_docs_operate/check-health-of-connector.md})."
 The payloads for the requests that are sent during this tutorial contain placeholders marked with `<...>`.
 You need to replace them with values before you send the requests.